Milton DUI Lawyers

 Milton Municipal Court

+Being arrested for a DUI in Milton can be a stressful experience.
 We understand what you are going through.
-If you have been arrested for a DUI in Milton, experienced DUI trial attorney James “Skip” Sullivan is available to discuss your case anytime – including after-hours and weekends!
+If you have been charged with Driving Under the Influence in Milton, experienced DUI trial attorney James “Skip” Sullivan can discuss your case anytime – including after-hours and weekends!
 Mr. Sullivan is a former prosecutor.
-Our Milton DUI lawyers offer a free in-office consultation on how we can effectively defend your City of Milton DUI charges.
+Our experienced DUI trial attorneys defend Driving Under the Influence charges in Milton Municipal Court.
+We offer a free in-office consultation on how we can effectively defend your City of Milton DUI charges.
 Call us today at 404.816.8777.
-If you are charged with a DUI in Milton, our experienced Milton DUI lawyers are prepared to fight to avoid a DUI conviction either in Milton Municipal Court or in Fulton County State Court.
+We are prepared to fight to avoid a DUI conviction either in Milton Municipal Court or in Fulton County State Court.
 Milton Municipal Court moved to a new location at 13690 Highway 9, Milton, GA 30004.
 The City of Milton Police Department is located in the same complex.
 We appear in Milton Municipal Court regularly.
-Judge Brian Hansford is the Chief Judge of Milton Municipal Court although other judges may sit on the bench from time to time.
-The solicitor (prosecutor) of your Milton DUI case is Kelsie Speight
+Judge Brian Hansford is the Chief Judge of Milton Municipal Court, although other judges may sit on the bench from time to time.
+The solicitor (prosecutor) of your Milton DUI case is Kelsie Speight.

-Milton Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
-If you want a judge to decide your Milton DUI case at trial, that is called a “bench trial,” where the prosecution has the burden to prove each element of an offense beyond a reasonable doubt and a judge decides if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
-We have seen the solicitor bind DUI cases over to Fulton State Court if we wand a bench trial in Milton Municipal Court
+Milton Municipal Court is a “limited jurisdiction” court, meaning that they do not have jury trials there.
+Suppose you want a judge to decide your Milton DUI case at trial.
+In that case, that is called a “bench trial,” where the prosecution has the burden to prove each element of an offense beyond a reasonable doubt, and a judge decides if the prosecution has met its burden.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.
+If a bench trial is requested, the solicitor will bind your DUI case to Fulton State Court as they do not try DUI cases in Milton Municipal Court.

-Often, a jury trial is the best possible option to avoid a DUI conviction on your Milton DUI case.
-Because the Milton Municipal Court does not conduct jury trials or bench trials in DUI cases, your case would need to be transferred to Fulton County State Court, located in the Fulton County Justice Center for trial.
+A jury trial is often the best option to avoid a DUI conviction on your Milton DUI case.
+Because the Milton Municipal Court does not conduct jury or bench trials in DUI cases, your case must be transferred to Fulton County State Court, located in the Fulton County Justice Center, for trial.
 Fulton State Court currently has ten state court judges.
 Your case will be assigned to one of the ten judges once the Fulton State Court Solicitor files your case with the Fulton County State Court Clerk’s Office.
-Because each State Court judge handles their caseloads differently, Milton DUI lawyers must know how each particular courtroom operates.
+Because each State Court judge handles their caseloads differently, Milton DUI lawyers must know how each courtroom operates.
 The current elected Fulton County Solicitor General (prosecutor) is Keith Gammage.
 Our Milton DUI lawyers try cases in Fulton County regularly.
-Because our main practice area is Fulton County and we frequently contest DUI cases in Fulton County State Court, we are very familiar with the judges and prosecutors who will be handling your case.
+Because our primary practice area is Fulton County, and we frequently contest DUI cases in Fulton County State Court, we are very familiar with the judges and prosecutors handling your case.

 How our skilled Milton DUI lawyers build a successful DUI defense:

 To build a strong DUI defense in Georgia, your Milton DUI attorney should start by learning everything possible from the information you present.
-Based on this information, he or she can find more evidence by using specialized resources as needed to determine if all testing and other details of your Milton DUI arrest were accurate and legal.
-This determination is the basis for a strong drunken driving defense in Georgia.
-We have our in-house investigator that gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Based on this information, they can find more evidence using specialized resources to determine if your Milton DUI arrest testing and other details were accurate and legal.
+This determination is the basis for a solid drunken driving defense in Georgia.
+We gather information such as videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your case.
-Our experienced Milton DUI attorneys analyze a case from the initial stop or reason why the police were involved, looks for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to best conduct administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we have covered all the bases in defending your Milton DUI.
+Our experienced Milton DUI attorneys analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
+This approach effectively ensures we have covered all the bases when defending your Milton DUI.

-Can I just enter a guilty plea myself and avoid hiring an experienced Milton DUI defense lawyer?
+Can I enter a guilty plea and avoid hiring an experienced Milton DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Milton Municipal Court or Fulton County State Court.
+DUI cases are one of the most severe cases prosecuted in Milton Municipal Court or Fulton County State Court.
+It is not wise to enter a guilty plea and avoid hiring an experienced Milton DUI defense lawyer.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Milton DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea.
-If you have been arrested by a Milton DUI Task Force officer, you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea.
+If a Milton DUI Task Force officer has arrested you, you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted correctly.

 • If your license is suspended for refusing the Milton DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Milton DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Milton DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your Milton DUI charge may be more severe and carry more punishment than the DUI charge itself.

 Administrative License Suspension